 All of us love our personal space, and while we can’t control much of what’s going on in the outside world, we can adapt our immediate surroundings, such as our home, to give us a safe space to unwind and relax.
 In addition, the style of interior décor doesn’t necessarily need to model a show home; research has found how space is used links to mental health.

 Feeling trapped in by too much furniture and clutter can cause a negative state of mind, leading to the inability to concentrate or sudden feelings of depression.
 Therefore, it would be wise to eliminate furniture that makes the space feel chaotic and instead discover space-saving methods.
 For example, vertical radiators are becoming a trendy option instead of the traditional horizontal versions.
 They save an impressive amount of wall space that you could instead use to accommodate key furniture pieces.

 Colour and light

 Indoor plants are one of the best décor choices you can make when it comes to boosting your mental health.
 It allows us to feel more connected to the outdoors while giving off oxygen that has been proven to improve breathing.
-Keeping in touch with nature gives off a calming effect that will help you forget your worries from time to time.
+In addition, keeping in touch with nature gives off a calming effect that will help you forget your worries from time to time.
 Some of the best plants for the home include the likes of the aloe plant, citrus plants, and rosemary – all of which provide their own benefits to improve your mental health in different ways.